What is the specialization of B. Riley FBR, Inc.?

 The B. Riley Diversified Equity Fund uniquely combines the deep fundamental research of a team of analysts with a rules-based approach to portfolio management.
-Each senior analyst in the B. Riley & Co.
-Research Group is responsible for choosing two to three companies for the Fund’s portfolio at any given time.
+Each senior analyst in the B. Riley FBR Research Group is responsible for choosing two to three companies for the Fund’s portfolio at any given time.
 The Fund is equally-weighted and rebalanced as changes are made by the analysts.
 Traditional mutual fund management calls for portfolio managers to select companies for a portfolio and weight them as they see fit.
 Naturally, many other funds have fewer resources to allocate toward fundamental research, which we view as the most important aspect of portfolio management.
 Discover the B. Riley advantage here.

 What influenced constructing the Fund in this fashion?

 The Fund leverages the B. Riley FBR Research Group’s team of over 20 experienced analysts who diligently study companies in the Fund’s portfolio.
 Additionally, they have relationships with the management teams with many of the companies and speak with them regularly.
 The portfolio generally consists of 25-50 securities represented in the Buy List that represent the B. Riley FBR Research Group’s “top picks”.
 We consider this resource to be a unique competitive advantage.
 Click here to learn more about the Fund.